Table of contents

 - Budget for hands-on support, not just software - the biggest cost in digital transformation for small federations is the human time to help clubs transition

-This is your digital transformation starting point.
-Not a Silicon Valley startup with venture capital and a clean slate.
-A lean operation with volunteer dependencies, legacy processes, and a genuine need to get better at data without overwhelming the people who produce it.
+This is your starting point.
+Not a venture-backed startup with a clean slate and a CTO.
+A small federation with volunteer dependencies, legacy processes, and a real need to get better at data without overloading the people who produce it.
+That's the brief.
+Let's get into it.

 Why digital transformation matters for small federations

-The term "digital transformation" sounds like something that belongs in a corporate boardroom with consultants and seven-figure budgets.
-For a small NZ federation, it means something much more specific and practical: can you answer basic questions about your sport with data instead of guesses?
+Half the problem with the phrase "digital transformation" is that it sounds like consultantware.
+In a corporate context it usually involves seven-figure budgets and a steering committee.
+For a small NZ federation it means something far more concrete: can you answer plain questions about your sport with data, instead of guesses?

-Operational efficiency.
-The time you spend compiling data from emails, spreadsheets, and phone calls is time not spent on development, coaching, competitions, or the work that actually grows the sport.
-If the data compiled itself - because clubs entered it once and the system aggregated it - you'd get 3-4 weeks per year of your time back.
+There's the operational cost too.
+The time you spend compiling data out of emails, spreadsheets, and phone calls is time you aren't spending on programme delivery, coach development, or supporting your at-risk clubs.
+If the data assembled itself - because clubs entered it once and the system rolled it up - you'd get three or four weeks of your own time back a year.
+Not nothing.

-Club support.
-You can't help clubs you can't see.
-A connected system shows you which clubs are growing, which are shrinking, which have governance gaps, and which need coaching support.
-Without this visibility, your development efforts are allocated by relationship and intuition rather than by evidence.
+You also can't help clubs you can't see.
+A connected view tells you which clubs are growing, which are shrinking, which have governance gaps, which need coach support, and which are coasting on the goodwill of one heroic volunteer who is about to burn out.
+Without that picture, you're allocating development effort by relationship and intuition instead of evidence.
+(Sometimes intuition is right.
+It is not consistently right.)

 The bottom-up model

-The traditional approach to federation digital transformation is top-down: the national body selects a platform, mandates it for all clubs, and rolls it out.
-For small NZ federations, this approach fails for three reasons.
+The orthodox approach to federation digital transformation is top-down: the national body picks a platform, mandates it for clubs, and rolls it out.
+For a small NZ federation, that approach fails for three reasons that are worth being honest about.

-Third, you don't have the time.
-A top-down rollout takes 12-18 months before you see meaningful data.
-Your next Sport NZ review is in less than a year.
+And you don't have the time.
+A top-down rollout takes 12-18 months to produce meaningful data.
+Your next Sport NZ review isn't 12-18 months away.

-The remaining 10 clubs are your longer-term project - the ones that need more support, more time, and more gentle encouragement.
-But you don't need to wait for them to start getting value from the connected data.
+The last ten clubs are a longer project - they need more time, more patience, more in-person work.
+But you don't have to wait for them to start getting value from the rest.

 Step-by-step implementation